 The coronavirus situation is very fluid, and we are doing everything we can to provide you with the most up to date information.
-Rest assured that there are many leaders and experts from across Spaulding Rehabilation Network and Partners HealthCare who have been working tirelessly to ensure that we have the best possible plans, protocols and resources in place to protect patients, colleagues and our community.
+Rest assured that there are many leaders and experts from across Spaulding Rehabilation Network and Mass General Brigham who have been working tirelessly to ensure that we have the best possible plans, protocols and resources in place to protect patients, colleagues and our community.
 We continue to coordinate with the CDC (Centers for Disease Control) and state public health officials as we take all necessary precautions to prepare us for providing safe care to anyone who presents with COVID-19.
 Here’s what you need to know:

 What is the Coronavirus?